cysouw/diathesis/text/c02_structure.md

 b.
 Sie besteigt den Berg.
 :::

-Antipassives in German are often unmarked (see further below), but an example of an antipassive with a clear direction is the alternation between *treffen* 'to meet' and reflexive *sich treffen mit* 'to meet with [@next], see [@sec:reflexive-mit-antipassive].
+Antipassives in German are often unmarked (see further below), but an example of an antipassive with a clear markedness direction is the alternation between *treffen* 'to meet' and reflexive *sich treffen mit* 'to meet with [@next], see [@sec:reflexive-mit-antipassive].

 ::: ex
 ~~Antipassive [OBJ › ADJ]~~